SysKitTeam/docs-trace/get-to-know-syskit-trace/options-wizard.md

 * Modify the maximum number of rows in a report.
 * Modify the maximum number of rows supported in report export.

+## Snapshot Options

+Allows you to customize the default configuration settings that are collected when a snapshot is created.
+This selection is used in two places:
+1. the default mode of the Take Snapshot Wizard
+2. by the SysKit Trace service when creating a snapshot

 ## Compare